-It is important that school and college staff are aware of sexual violence and the fact that children can, and sometimes do, abuse other children in this way and that it can happen inside and outside of school/college.
-When referring to sexual violence KCSIE 2023 is referring to sexual violence offences under the Sexual Offences Act 2003 as described below:
+It is important that staff are aware of sexual violence and the fact that children can, and sometimes do, abuse other children in this way and that it can happen inside and outside of school.
+When referring to sexual violence KCSIE 2024 is referring to sexual violence offences under the Sexual Offences Act 2003 as described below:

-Rape: A person (A) commits an offence of rape is: he intentionally penetrates the vagina, anus or mouth of another person (B) with his penis, B does not consent to the penetration and A does not believe that B consents.
+Rape: A person (A) commits an offence of rape if: he intentionally penetrates the vagina, anus or mouth of another person (B) with his penis, B does not consent to the penetration and A does not reasonably believe that B consents.